fofxsoft/fofxsoft.github.io/guidelines.md

     ```javascript
     // bad
-    const PRIVATE_VARIABLE = 'should not be unnecessarily uppercased within a file';
+    const PRIVATE_VARIABLE = "should not be unnecessarily uppercased within a file";

     // bad
-    export const THING_TO_BE_CHANGED = 'should obviously not be uppercased';
+    export const THING_TO_BE_CHANGED = "should obviously not be uppercased";

     // bad
-    export let REASSIGNABLE_VARIABLE = 'do not use let with uppercase variables';
+    export let REASSIGNABLE_VARIABLE = "do not use let with uppercase variables";

     // ---

     // allowed but does not supply semantic value
-    export const apiKey = 'SOMEKEY';
+    export const apiKey = "SOMEKEY";

     // better in most cases
-    export const API_KEY = 'SOMEKEY';
+    export const API_KEY = "SOMEKEY";

     // ---

     // bad - unnecessarily uppercases key while adding no semantic value
     export const MAPPING = {
-      KEY: 'value'
+      KEY: "value"
     };

     // good
     export const MAPPING = {
-      key: 'value'
+      key: "value"
     };
     ```